nuuuwan/news_lk3_data/README.md

 This day is recognised as the foundation day of the Sri Lanka Police.

-A special commemorative ceremony will be held today at the Police Field Force Headquarters in celebration of the 159th Police Day.
+Meanwhile, a special commemorative ceremony will be held today at the Police Field Force Headquarters in celebration of the 159th Police Day.

-In preparation for the event, the Colombo Traffic Division has arranged a special traffic plan, according to Police Headquarters.
+In preparation for the event, the Colombo Traffic Division has also announced a special traffic plan, according to Police Headquarters.

-As per this traffic plan, vehicle movement along Havelock Road — from Thummulla Junction to Thimbirigasyaya Junction, within the Bambalapitiya Police Division — will be regulated as follows:
+As per the traffic plan, vehicle movement along Havelock Road — from Thummulla Junction to Thimbirigasyaya Junction, within the Bambalapitiya Police Division — will be regulated as follows:

 The bus stop located on the outbound route opposite of the Police Field Force Headquarters will be temporarily relocated to the bus stop at the Fonseka Road Junction on Havelock Road, from 2:30 p.m. to 7:00 p.m.